Adrian Hădean

-In 2003, Adrian Hădean published his first book, “Sare și piper” (Salt and Pepper), inspired by the name of his debut show on a local Baia Mare TV station, followed in 2012 by a second book, “Rețete pentru un Crăciun în familie” (Recipes for a Family-Style Christmas).

-He contributed toward culinary education with several books translated and edited in Romanian: "1000 Rețete.
-Deserturi" (1000 Recipes: Desserts), "1000 Rețete.
-Preparate rapide" (1000 Recipes: Quick Meals) and "Rețete delicioase pentru prepararea pâinii" (Delicious Recipes for Making Bread).
+In 2003, Hădean published his first book, Sare și piper (Salt and Pepper), followed in 2012 by a second book, Rețete pentru un Crăciun în familie (Recipes for a Family-Style Christmas).
+He has edited and translated several cookbooks into Romanian including 1000 Rețete.
+Deserturi (1000 Recipes: Desserts), and 1000 Rețete.
+Preparate rapide (1000 Recipes: Quick Meals).
+A 2016 book called 24 Centimetri was a biographical text that detailed running restaurants and cooking.